-This part of ISO 10993 specifies methods of sample preparation and the selection of reference materials in the biological evaluation of medical devices.
+This part of ISO 10993 specifies methods of sample preparation and provides requirements and guidance for the selection of reference materials for the biological evaluation of medical devices.

-Sample preparation methods should be appropriate for both the biological evaluation methods and the materials being evaluated.
+It is important that sample preparation methods be appropriate for both the biological evaluation methods and the materials being evaluated.
 Each biological test method requires the selection of materials, extraction solvents and conditions.